ericcgu/Portfolio/_posts/2018-07-04-Zillow-Real-Estate-Visualization.md

-An interactive and reactive dashboard using live Real Estate Metrics from Quandl/Zillow API to compare real estate metrics for the last 5 years.
+An interactive and reactive dashboard using live Real Estate Metrics from Quandl/Zillow API to compare real estate metrics between zipcode pairs for the last 5 years.

 [Live Demo Link](https://tinyurl.com/zillowanalytics)